Table of Contents

 Four Features of FamilySearch

 FamilySearch.org is the world’s biggest, all-free, all-genealogy website, with the most global record content.
-Here are four features you should know about if you want to research your ancestors for free.
+Here are four features you should know about, and you can read about even more here.

 FAMILY HISTORY HELP BY CAROL HILL